An Algebraic Approach to Bifurcations in Kerr Ring and Fabry-Perot Resonators: Conclusions

 Beyond that, our results confirm and supplement those presented in Ref.~\citenum{GhoshLPR2025}, where it is shown that SSB occurs not only in the intensities, but also in the phases of the circulating fields within the resonators.
 Here, we solved the amplitude equations, which contain the information for the intensities and the phases.
 We also confirm and extend the results presented in Ref.~\citenum{GarbinPRR2020} by showing the full asymmetric balance regions and the symmetry restoration curves.
 In Ref.~\citenum{HillarXiv2025}, an indirect connection between EPs, stemming from the linear stability analysis, and optical bistability as well as SSB has been made, and we provide a direct connection in this work.

 The framework presented here provides a generalizable tool for studying Kerr-type nonlinearities with full analytical control.
-Future work could explore how this framework extends to more general nonlinear coupled-mode equations, temporal instabilities, and other types of nonlinearities.
+Future work could explore how this framework extends to more general nonlinear coupled-mode equations as in Refs.~\citenum{GhoshPRR2023, PalPR2024, GhoshCLEO2025, YanArXiv2025}, and other types of nonlinearities.
 Having full analytic insight enables better control for the engineering of bistable phenomena and spontaneous symmetry breaking for potential applications in the design of robust photonic circuits and all-optical logic devices.